matthewlong29/PareAndFlourish_Site/_posts/2017-10-08-its-time-to-say-yes.md

 <hr class="secondary">

 The next opportunity that presents itself, say yes!
 See where it takes you.
 What have you said “yes” to recently?
 How did it go?
-Tell us in the comments or tweet us @pareandflourish!

 <hr class="secondary">